Parking-Master/Gametime.js-4.0/README.md

 }
 ```

 That's it!
 You now have a working multiplayer game.
-To see all features of Gametime.js-4.0, go [here](#).
+To see all features of Gametime.js-4.0, scroll to the [Documentation](#documentation).

 ### For chat rooms
 Gametime.js-4.0 uses the same event-calling logic all other versions of Gametime.js use.
 This allows you to easily create chat rooms instead of just multiplayer games.